Colourhood/Sushi/README.md

 An Endpoint is a representation of a network endpoint that contains information such as:

 `Model` - Data type represented from a request response.
-`http` - HTTP Method: GET, POST (others coming soon) `urlRequest` - A URLRequest object with valid information to open a request
+`httpMethod` - HTTP Method: GET, POST (others coming soon) `url` - A String with information to open a request

 ```
 import Sushi